 When you complete the DR 107, explain the reason that you are requesting a hearing, why the DOR action or decision should be changed, and what action you wish to have taken.

-If you have questions regarding mediation and/or the fair hearing process, please contact the Mediation/Fair Hearing Office at 1-916-558-5860 or email@example.com.
-You may also contact the District Administrator in your local DOR office .
+If you have questions regarding mediation and/or the fair hearing process, please contact the Mediation and Fair Hearing Office at 1-916-558-5860 or firstname.lastname@example.org.
+You may also contact the District Administrator in your local DOR office.

 The Mediation and Fair Hearing Office will respond to your request within two weeks, indicating if your appeal has been accepted.
 If it has, the hearing will be set within 60 calendar days, unless you agree to a later date.
 When an appeal request is accepted, it means that the issue is subject to appeal and within the jurisdiction of the impartial hearing officer.